devanshubisht/tp/docs/UserGuide.md

 * `REMARK`: This section is designated for recording individualized remarks pertaining to students.
 Enter any pertinent information, and note that the displayed `remark` will mirror the inputted case format.
 * The inputs for `REMARK` will be added to the `REMARK` field for the student at the specified `INDEX`.
 * Note that the inputs for `REMARK` cannot be empty.
-* Note that the adding of a `REMARK` is not cumulative.
-If the current `REMARK` field is not empty, using the `remark` command again will overwrite what is in the current `REMARK` field.
+* Note that adding a `REMARK` is not cumulative.
+Using the 'remark' command again will overwrite the existing content in the current `REMARK` field.

 **Example:**
 * `remark 2 r/needs more help` adds a remark to the student at index 2 of the displayed students list saying needs more help.